Implications of GWTC-3 on primordial black holes from vacuum bubbles: Conclusions

-By performing hierarchical Bayesian analyses on the GWTC-3 data, we found that (1) More than half of the GWTC-3 events can be attributed to PBHs; (2) The peak at $\sim10M_{\odot}$ is explained by ABHs; (3) The other peak mainly comes from PBHs with critical mass $m_{*}\sim30M_{\odot}$; (4) PBHs are rare below $m_{*}$, i.e., the mass function obeys a power law.
-These results impose several constraints/implications on our PBH mechanism.
-Firstly, the PBH mass function $f$ suggested by GWTC-3 is consistent with the prediction made in Ref.~\cite{Deng:2021ezy} for PBHs from supercritical bubbles: $f\propto m^{-4}$.
+These results impose several constraints and implications on our PBH mechanism.
+Firstly, the PBH mass function $f$ suggested by GWTC-3 is consistent with the prediction made in Ref.~\cite{Deng:2021ezy} for PBHs from supercritical bubbles: $f\propto m^{\alpha_2}$, where $\alpha_2 \sim -4$.
 Secondly, the best-fit value of the critical mass $m_{*}\sim30M_{\odot}$ leads to an estimate of the energy scale of the bubble interior, i.e., another vacuum that the inflationary state tunnels to during inflation: $\eta_{\text{b}}=\mathcal{O}(0.1)\ \text{GeV}$.
 Thirdly, almost all PBHs are from supercritical bubbles, which means most subcritical bubbles were destroyed or did not nucleate for some reason.
 This could happen if the quantum fluctuations on the bubble wall break the bubbles when they shrink.
 This gives the PBH a lower bound in mass.
-If we further assume that the energy scale of the bubble interior and that of the wall tension are comparable, we obtain a lower bound of the inflationary scale: $\eta_{i}>10^{4}\ \text{GeV}.$ Beside making inferences on the inflation model, we would like to emphasize that the observational evidence of the supercritical PBHs is also an evidence of the multiverse.
-Moreover, the PBH mass distribution indicated by GWTC-3 can provide seeds of supermassive black holes located at the center of most galaxies~\cite{Serpico:2020ehh}.
+If we further assume that the energy scale of the bubble interior and that of the wall tension are comparable, we obtain a lower bound of the inflationary scale: $\eta_{i}>10^{4}\ \text{GeV}.$ Besides making inferences on the inflation model, we would like to emphasize that the observational evidence of the supercritical PBHs is also evidence of the multiverse.
+Moreover, the PBH mass distribution indicated by GWTC-3 can provide seeds of supermassive black holes located at the center of most galaxies~\cite{Serpico:2020ehh, Huang:2023chx}.